brikis98/yevgeniy-brikman-homepage/_posts/2019-09-01-east-of-eden.md

 * Some beautiful, touching scenes.

 * Unique, memorable characters (especially Cathy, Lee, Samuel).
 Note that this is also a downside, as I'll discuss later.

+{% capture spoiler %}
+Perhaps more importantly, the book itself retells the story of Cain & Abel, twice: once with Charles & Adam and once with Caleb and Aron.
+This mostly works for the narrative, though it too has some drawbacks.
+{% endcapture %}

 * Fascinating discussion of the story of Cain & Abel and the idea of "thou mayest" (i.e., you can choose to break the cycle).

-Perhaps more importantly (minor spoiler alert), the book itself retells the story of Cain & Abel, twice: once with Charles & Adam and once with Caleb and Aron.
-This mostly works for the narrative, though it too has some drawbacks.
+    {% include spoiler.html summary="(spoiler alert)" content=spoiler %}

 ## The not so good